paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 (2) conduct outreach, including through conferences and online programs, to disseminate information to potential applicants;

-(3) conduct outreach to encourage participation of supporting finance institutions and private lenders in eligible projects.
+(3) conduct outreach to encourage participation of supporting finance institutions and private lenders in eligible projects and projects described in [section 16517(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section16517/a&num=0&edition=prelim).

 **(p) Coordination** In carrying out this subchapter, the Secretary shall coordinate activities under this subchapter with activities of other relevant offices with the Department.